 \begin{remark} In the generalized eigenvalue framework, the SPD property of $\mathbf{K}^*$ is imposed as a starting assumption, since $q^s(\increment{u}) > 0$, for all $\increment{u} \neq \mathbf{0}$ (on the admissible subspace) defines a coercive quadratic form and the generalized Rayleigh quotient is well-defined.
-By contrast one cannot conclude that $\mathbf{K}^s$ is positive definite (or even symmetric) without additional hypothesis on the stabilization.
-Indeed, if no lower bound is assumed for $q^s$, a poorly scaled of incomplete stabilization may admit zero-energy modes in $\missingkernel$, i.e. there exists $\increment{u} \neq \mathbf{0}$ such that $q^s(\increment{u}) = \mathbf{0}$, in which case $\mathbf{K}^s$ is only positive semi-definite (hence singular) on $\missingkernel$.
+By contrast, one cannot conclude that $\mathbf{K}^s$ is positive definite (or even symmetric) without additional hypotheses on the stabilization.
+Indeed, if no lower bound is assumed for $q^s$, a poorly scaled or incomplete stabilization may admit zero-energy modes in $\missingkernel$, i.e. there exists $\increment{u} \neq \mathbf{0}$ such that $q^s(\increment{u}) = \mathbf{0}$, in which case $\mathbf{K}^s$ is only positive semi-definite (hence singular) on $\missingkernel$.
 Also, if the stabilization tangent is not exact Hessian of an underlying scalar stabilization energy (e.g., due to frozen parameters or ad-hoc linearization), then $\mathbf{K}^s$ may even fail to be symmetric. \end{remark}

 The results of this section place the hyperelastic VEM stabilization term in a precise spectral framework.
-Proposition~\ref{prop:kernel_tangent_from_stabilization} clarifies why the spectrum on $\missingkernel$ is the relevant object for stabilization design in the present finite-strain setting.
-Since the consistent energy is typically constructed as a composition with the projector, its second variation vanishes for kernel increments.
-Hence, on $\missingkernel$ the discrete Newton tangent is entirely supplied by the stabilization channel.
+Proposition~\ref{prop:kernel_tangent_from_stabilization} identifies the spectrum on $\missingkernel$ as the natural object for stabilization design in the finite-strain setting.
+Since the consistent energy is typically constructed as a composition with the projector, its second variation vanishes for kernel increments, so that on $\missingkernel$ the discrete Newton tangent is supplied entirely by the stabilization channel.
 This makes explicit the energy-assignment interpretation underlying the modal viewpoint: unresolved deformation patterns are invisible to the consistent part and receive stiffness only through $\ahE[s](\cdot,\cdot)$.
-Any mis-scaling in the stabilization therefore translates immediately into mis-scaled energies for missing modes, which may manifest as spurious softness (hourglass modes), artificial over-stiffness, or locking-like behavior, particularly on anisotropic/distorted polygons and in nearly incompressible regimes.
+Any mis-scaling in the stabilization therefore translates immediately into mis-scaled energies for missing modes, which may manifest as spurious softness (hourglass modes), artificial over-stiffness, or locking-like behavior, particularly on anisotropic or distorted polygons and in nearly incompressible regimes.